Sheltowee Trace Adventure Resort

 Princess Falls.
 Photo credit Jeremy Patton (http://www.kentuckyboytravels.com/princess-falls/)

 The 2nd waterfall along Lick Creek, this 50 foot high waterfall is off a side trail from the main trail.
-It is about 2.25 miles from the Yamacraw Day Use area along the Big South Fork River, or accessible from the river itself.
+It is about 2.25 miles from the Yamacraw Day use area long the Big South Fork River, or accessible from the river itself.
 Along with Princess Falls, it makes a nice 2-for-1 hike.

 Picture